comunica/Article-SSWS2020-AMF/content/evaluation.md

 The goal of this section is to answer the research questions from [](#problem-statement).
 We start by introducing a reusable benchmarking framework to achieve fully reproducible results.
+Next, we briefly discuss the implementations of our algorithm.
-Next, we present our experimental setup, followed by the presentation of our results and testing of our hypotheses.
+Finally, we present our experimental setup, followed by the presentation of our results and testing of our hypotheses.

 ### Reusable Benchmarking Framework